BarbyKelly/quizproject/README.md

 ![Next Question Btn vs Option Buttons](assets/images/readmeimg/nextbtnvsoptions.png)

-- On a smaller screen, developer would have liked to have container in a lower right position, so cornflower would remain more visible
+- On a smaller screen, developer would have liked to have container in a lower right position, so cornflower would remain more visible. am I responsive test showed the flower covered by the quiz container, while lighthouse testing shows the flower and container box how the developer wanted them to fit together

 [Back to top](#contents)